Variable valve timing: Early/late exhaust valve closing

 Early and late exhaust valve closing timing can be manipulated to reduce emissions.
 Traditionally, the exhaust valve opens, and exhaust gas is pushed out of the cylinder and into the exhaust manifold by the piston as it travels upward.
 By manipulating the timing of the exhaust valve, engineers can control how much exhaust gas is left in the cylinder.
 By holding the exhaust valve open slightly longer, the cylinder is emptied more and ready to be filled with a bigger air/fuel charge on the intake stroke.
 By closing the valve slightly early, more exhaust gas remains in the cylinder which increases fuel efficiency.
+In this operating mode, it behaves similarly to an EGR valve, and in some engines this replaces EGR altogether.
 This allows for more efficient operation under all conditions.

 Challenges

 The main factor preventing this technology from wide use in production automobiles is the ability to produce a cost-effective means of controlling the valve timing under the conditions internal to an engine.
 An engine operating at 3000 revolutions per minute will rotate the camshaft 25 times per second, so the valve timing events have to occur at precise times to offer performance benefits.
-Electromagnetic and pneumatic camless valve actuators offer the greatest control of precise valve timing, but, in 2016, are not cost-effective for production vehicles.
+Electromagnetic and pneumatic camless valve actuators offer high control over valve timing, but remain difficult to produce cost-effectively for mass-market vehicles.
+Koenigsegg's Freevalve system, an automotive application of camless technology, was offered in the Gemera grand tourer when announced in 2020; however, the camless three-cylinder engine option was dropped prior to production in 2024 due to low customer demand in favor of a V8 option.